-Specialisations: Addiction Medicine Practitioner Anaesthetist Dermatologist Emergency Medicine Practitioner General Practitioner Intensive Care Medicine Practitioner Medical Administrator Obstetrician and Gynaecologist Occupational and Environmental Medicine Practitioner Ophthalmologist Paediatrician and Child Health Practitioner Pain Medicine Practitioner Palliative Medicine Practitioner Pathologist Physician Psychiatrist Public Health Medicine Practitioner Radiation Oncologist Radiologist Rehabilitation Medicine Practitioner Sexual Health Medicine Practitioner Sport and Exercise Medicine Physician Surgeon
+Specialisations: Addiction Medicine Practitioner Anaesthetist Emergency Medicine Practitioner General Practitioner Intensive Care Medicine Practitioner Medical Administrator Occupational and Environmental Medicine Practitioner Ophthalmologist Paediatrician and Child Health Practitioner Pain Medicine Practitioner Palliative Medicine Practitioner Pathologist Physician Psychiatrist Public Health Medicine Practitioner Radiation Oncologist Radiologist Rehabilitation Medicine Practitioner Sexual Health Medicine Practitioner Sport and Exercise Medicine Physician

 Aged care workers provide care, supervision and support for aged people in residential establishments, clinics, hospitals and private residence.
-Aged care workers assist with the maintenance of personal care, domestic duties and management of illness.
+They assist with the maintenance of personal care, domestic duties and management of illness.
 They also provide companionship and emotional support, and promote independence and community participation.

 Anaesthetic technicians prepare and maintain anaesthetic equipment for operating theatres and clinics, and assist anaesthetists during anaesthetic procedures.

 Natural therapists specialise in a range of complementary and alternative medical techniques and remedies (including homeopathy, herbalism and aromatherapy), which they use to diagnose, treat and prevent physical illness or dysfunction.